oracle-livelabs/developer/multicloud-azuredevops-oracledb/createdatabase/createdatabase.md

 * You have an Oracle Cloud account.

+## Task 1: Determine the Oracle Database Being Used

+   1. If using Oracle Autonomous Database you may follow the quick process outline in Task 2
+   2. If using Exadata the documentation can be found here: https://docs.oracle.com/en/engineered-systems/exadata-database-machine/

-## Task 1: Create an Oracle Autonomous Database if necessary, download the connection information (wallet), and create user and table.
+## Task 2: Create an Oracle Autonomous Database if necessary, download the connection information, and create user and table.

    If you have a database instance already, you may skip this task.

    1. From the OCI console select `Oracle Database` and then `Autonmous Transaction Processing`.
       ![select database](./images/databasesetup1.png " ")